nick-nugat/nick-nugat.github.io/content/project-designs/cmsc204/NguyenNicholas_Assignment4_Design/assignment4-design-final.md

 I struggled with getting some tests to pass, as well as knowing what fields, methods, and constructors to have.
 Since there was no JavaDoc provided to follow like usual, I was a little thrown off, but I eventually got through it and found it to be nicer to learn by reading through the interfaces and figuring out how I may implement the methods listed in them.

+I wouldn't really do anything differently next project; I feel like I did pretty well on this one.